getnamo/Llama-Unreal/README.md

 #### CUDA

-ATM built for CUDA 12.4 runtime
+ATM CUDA 12.4 runtime is recommended.

-- Use `cuda` branch if you want cuda enabled.
-- We build statically due to dll runtime load bug so you need to copy `cudart.lib` `cublas.lib` and `cuda.lib` into your libraries/win64 path.
-These are ignored atm.
-- Ensure `bTryToUseCuda = true;` is set in LlamaCore.build.cs to add CUDA libs to build.
+- Ensure `bTryToUseCuda = true;` is set in LlamaCore.build.cs to add CUDA libs to build (untested in v0.9 update)
-- NB help wanted: Ideally this needs a variant that build with `-DBUILD_SHARED_LIBS=ON`

 ```
 mkdir build